 5 Stiff Leg Deadlift Benefits for Super Strength & Incredible Legs.

-Strengthening posterior chain is the primary objective of any bodybuilder or powerlifter.
-Strong posterior chain in necessary to lift any heavy object and strong posterior chain affects your overall body strength and endurance.
+Strengthening the posterior chain is the primary objective of any bodybuilder or powerlifter.
+The strong posterior chain in necessary to lift any heavy object and strong posterior chain affects your overall body strength and endurance.

-Posterior chain is a group of muscles that are located at the posterior (rear) of the body, muscle groups like a hamstring, gluteus maximus, erector spinae, trapezius and posterior deltoids are the part of posterior chain.
+The posterior chain is a group of muscles that are located at the posterior (rear) of the body, muscle groups like a hamstring, gluteus maximus, erector spinae, trapezius, and posterior deltoids are the part of the posterior chain.

 What Is Stiff Leg Deadlift?

 Stiff leg Deadlift is called stiff leg Deadlift because your legs are stiff while you perform this exercise, make sure there is a slight bend in your knees and knees should not be kept at 100% straight.
 It is a great exercise to strengthen your posterior chain, although conventional Deadlift also concentrated upon strengthening posterior chain but stiff leg Deadlift makes it possible to isolate glutes and bicep femoris.

 Stiff leg Deadlift is not advised to perform heavy weighted due to its stance and because you will not be involving your erector spinae during this exercise.
 It’s an awesome exercise when performed with limited weight.
 Although you are restricted to involve your lower back, you will feel some fatigue in that portion as well.